mainmatter/100-exercises-to-learn-rust/book/src/05_ticket_v2/05_nullability.md

 ### Tuples

 It's weird say that something is tuple-like when we haven't seen tuples yet!
-Tuples are Rust primitive types.
+Tuples are another example of a primitive Rust type.
 They group together a fixed number of values with (potentially different) types:

 ```rust
 // Two values, same type